Maine Coons are one of the most popular cat breeds, but hairballs in Maine Coons are decidedly less popular.

 - Underlying Medical Issues

-If your cat’s hairballs began suddenly, or have become larger or more frequent, then it is a good idea to discuss your cat’s hairballs with a vet.
+If your cat’s hairballs began suddenly, or have become larger or more frequent over time, contact your vet for advice.

 Best Hairball Remedy For Maine Coon Cats